airalab/RoSeMAN/README.md

   Web server launched at http://127.0.0.1:3000

-  As a user client, you can connect this service to [sensors map] (https://github.com/airalab/sensors.robonomics.network).
+  As a user client, you can connect this service to [sensors map](https://github.com/airalab/sensors.robonomics.network).

 ## Bug Reports